anisha-w/HCIRADollarRecognizer/README.md

 ### File DollarRecognizer; Method main (line 736, 761)
 Display Options "collect data" and use.
 Collect Data option allows the data collection for a user with participant id i and number of samples.
+Clear button and submit button added to UI.
+If submit is pressed without drawing, a popup is shown “Please draw something before submitting”

 ## b) add prompts to the user to draw 10 samples of each gesture type one at a time (and write them to files)